Steven Cymbrowitz: Early life and education

 Cymbrowitz is Jewish and is the son of Holocaust survivors.

 He received a B.A. degree from C.W.
 Post College in 1974.
 He also holds an M.A. in social work from Adelphi University and a J.D. from Brooklyn Law School.

 Career

 Cymbrowitz has served as the Executive Director of the North Brooklyn Development Corporation, as Director of Housing and Community Development for the Metropolitan New York Coordinating Council on Jewish Poverty, and as the Director of Intergovernmental Relations within the New York City Housing Authority (NYCHA).

 A Democrat, Cymbrowitz was first elected to the State Assembly in 2000.
 He ran uncontested in the 2008 general election.
 In the 2010 general election, he received 57 percent of the vote running against Republican challenger Joseph Hayon.

 Cymbrowitz served as chair of the Assembly Housing Committee, the Assembly Aging Committee, and the Assembly Alcoholism and Drug Abuse Committee.
 He introduced Assembly resolutions to memorialize Holocaust Remembrance Day.
 He voted against same-sex marriage legislation.

-Republican Michael Novakhov defeated Cymbrowitz in the 2022 midterm election.
+Republican Michael Novakhov defeated Cymbrowitz in the 2022 midterm election, by 19 percentage points, 59.7% to 40.2%.